sethetter/seth.computer/_posts/2015-11-14-going-to-work-for-opengov-foundation.md

 ---
 layout: post
-title: I'm going to work for OpenGov!
+title: I'm going to work for The OpenGov Foundation!
 ---

 Ever since I have been a developer and have known about the wonderful world of